 Iolo Morgannwg was a mason by trade and after his visit to Llanddarog in 1796 commented that ‘The churchyard has many excellent black marble, found in the neighbourhood’.
 The oldest visible headstone is that of John Arthur 1765.
 It faces west, unless most which face east.
 Arthur is an old Welsh surname and appears frequently in Llanddarog records.
 It means a brave person.

 Parishioners have been busy recently identifying each grave.
-The Churchyard survey has now been completed, so if you would like to find a particular relative or friend who may have been buried in the Churchyard, please contact the Churchyard Survey Manager on our Contact Us page above.
+The Churchyard survey has now been completed, so if you would like to find a particular relative or friend who may have been buried in the Churchyard, please contact us on our Contact Us page above.